desruisseaux/GeoTools-archive/gt/plugin/db2/README.txt

 **  Build Issues  **

-The DB2 spatial data source requires jars that are non-distributable by the Geotools team.
+The DB2 spatial data plug-in requires jars that are non-distributable by the Geotools team.
 These jars are the db2jcc.jar and db2jcc_license.jar.
-We do provide a db2jcc_dummy-8.2.jar that contains stub classes to allow the DB2 data source to build, however the real jars will be required to run anything that uses the data source.
+We do provide a db2jcc_dummy-8.2.1.jar that contains stub classes to allow the DB2 data source to build, however the real jars will be required to run anything that uses the data source.

 You can either just include these jars in your runtime or copy the jars to you Maven repository under the db2/jars directory.
 If you choose the second option, you can make maven use the real jars over the stub jar by commenting out this:

 <!-- Use this when you dont have db2jcc.jar and db2jcc_license.jar -->
     <dependency>
       <id>db2</id>
       <version>8.2</version>
-      <jar>db2jcc_dummy-8.2.jar</jar>
+      <jar>db2jcc_dummy-8.2.1.jar</jar>
       <url>http://www.software.ibm.com/data/db2</url>
        <properties>
         <relese.bundle>true</relese.bundle>